 If you know how to expand your DVR size you'll be able to store more programs on it.
 This article will teach you how to expand your DVR size.

 You'd like to learn how to record videos in low lit areas.
 This article will give you tips about how to record videos in low lit areas.

-Learn how to connect a DVD player to your TV and view movies in the comfort of your own living room.
-Learn about how to connect a DVD player to a TV in this article.
+Learn how to connect a DVD player to your TV and view movies in the comfort of your own living room with our handy tips.

 You'd like to figure out how to connect your new DVR to your TV.
 This article will tell you how to connect a DVR to a TV.